 DESCRIPTION OF POSITIONS

-The successful candidate will work closely with SCi’s co-director, Natalie Kofler, a postdoctoral researcher and a senior pedagogy fellow to create a simulation-based training module.
-The module will include three scenarios, background reading and lectures, debrief questions, and other associated learning tools.
-The successful candidate will participate in the trialing and evaluation of the training module and have access to a team of graphic designers, scientists, and education experts.
+The successful candidates will work closely with SCi’s co-director, Natalie Kofler and a senior pedagogy fellow to create a simulation-based training module.
+The module will include three simulation scenarios, background reading and lectures, debrief questions, and other associated learning tools.
+The successful candidates will participate in the trialing and evaluation of the training module and have access to a team of graphic designers, scientists, and education experts.

 WHO WE ARE LOOKING FOR

-Qualifications include a demonstrable commitment to high-quality college teaching, experience as a Teaching Fellow in one or more ethics courses offered at Harvard University (or experience as a teaching assistant in an ethics course at the Massachusetts Institute of Technology), and a passion for pedagogical innovation.
-Experience teaching General Education courses is especially helpful.
+Eligibility: Qualifications include a demonstrable commitment to high-quality college teaching, experience as a Teaching Fellow in one or more courses offered at Harvard University (or experience as a teaching assistant in an ethics course at the Massachusetts Institute of Technology), and a passion for pedagogical innovation.
 Any student pursuing a Master’s or PhD at Harvard or MIT is eligible, but preference will be given to advanced PhD candidates.
-Renewal of the one-year fellowship is also sometimes possible.
+Renewal of the fellowship is also sometimes possible.

 HOW TO APPLY

-To apply for an Ethics Pedagogy Fellowship, please submit a CV and Letter of Interest to SCi’s Program Coordinator: Dr. Chelsea Marcho (Chelsea_Marcho at hms.harvard.edu).
-Please include “Ethics Pedagogy Fellowship” in the subject line.
-Applications will be reviewed on a rolling basis.
+To apply for either position, please submit a CV and Letter of Interest to SCi’s Program Coordinator: Dr. Chelsea Marcho (Chelsea_Marcho@hms.harvard.edu).
+Please include “SCi Fellowship Application” in the subject line.
+Applications will be accepted through Friday, December 1, 2023 and reviewed on a rolling basis.